 A correct sight picture for trap shooters should have you looking down the rib with the bottom of the front bead resting on the top of the middle bead.
 This forms a "figure eight" or "stacked" configuration.

 Some of the rib will be showing as you sight down, but no rib will show between the beads.
-The correct sight picture for skeet and sporting clays shooters should have the two sight beads in perfect alignment.
-Lining up the beads of beads in perfect alignment.
 Lining up the beads correctly each time you shoot is what's important.